GENERAL

 Financial Aid

-University scholarships, government grants, and research assistantships available
+University scholarships, government grants, and research assistantships are available

 Other Costs